 About Me

-I am a Ph.D. candidate in Sociology at the University of California, Berkeley studying worker voice and technology.
-I hold a Designated Emphasis in the Management of Organizations from Haas School of Business.
-Previously, I was a Dissertation Scholar at the Washington Center for Equitable Growth and a Digital Ethics & Governance Fellow at the Jain Family Institute.
-My research has been featured in The Guardian, NPR, NBC News, WIRED, MIT Tech Review, TIME, and the LA Times.
+I am a Ph.D. candidate in Sociology at the University of California, Berkeley studying worker voice and technology and a researcher at the Berkeley AI Research Lab, Responsible & Equitable AI Initiative.
+Previously, I was a Dissertation Scholar at the Washington Center for Equitable Growth, a Digital Ethics & Governance Fellow at the Jain Family Institute, and a Special Project Fellow at the Center for Technology, Society, & Policy (UC Berkeley).
+My research has been featured in The Guardian, NPR, NBC News, WIRED, MIT Tech Review, TIME, the LA Times, the San Francisco Chronicle, SF Weekly, The Hill, and VICE.

-I use historical archival data, regression analysis, and computational text analysis to examine how workplaces are changing and evolving.
+I use historical archival data, regression analysis, and LLMs to examine how workplaces are changing and evolving.
 I am particularly interested in understanding how technology is changing the balance between shareholder and stakeholder capitalism.
-I am a founding member and digital archivist at the non-profit Collective Action in Tech.
-In 2021, Fast Company named us one of “15 worker groups taking on the tech world”.
+In 2019, I co-founded the non-profit Collective Action in Tech, named by Fast Company as one of “15 worker groups taking on the tech world”.
+In 2025, I co-founded Quennar, a start-up that builds cultural intelligence layers for LLMs and AI agents and was a recent finalist in the Pear VC Competition.

 Degrees